Wellpath COVID-19 Resource Center

 To keep you updated, below is an overview of what we are finding to be the most commonly discussed topics.
 If you would like any additional information about these topics, please contact your Wellpath HSA.

 - VACCINATION: COVID-19 vaccinations are supplied to the facilities by and at the direction of the local and state Departments of Health (DOH).
 Wellpath is unable to secure or provide a supply of vaccination for administration to custody, healthcare staff, or patients but is working closely with the DOH to obtain the vaccine and administer to everyone who qualifies.
 Vaccination is strongly encouraged for all who qualify and have an opportunity to be vaccinated.
 The CDC has recommended that employees who are fully vaccinated are not required to quarantine after an exposure, but patients in correctional facilities who have had an exposure should still be quarantined regardless of vaccination status at this time.
+Booster vaccinations will be added to the vaccination schedule and made available following the directions of the FDA and CDC.

 - COMPASSIONATE RELEASE: Many of our partners across the country continue to evaluate compassionate release as a way to make room for quarantine and isolation areas within facilities.
 To aid these evaluations, Wellpath can help by recommending clinically appropriate candidates for compassionate release.
 We recognize that these decisions are yours, and are based on many factors, including appropriateness for release and adequate outside access to housing, medical care and other social support systems.